 A significant amount of the Group's consolidated total assets is due to insurance and intermediaries' receivables which represent premiums owed to the Companies from intermediaries.
-As at 31 December 2021, these amounted to $\notin$ 40,744,333 under the IFRS balance sheet.
+As at 31 December 2022, these amounted to €41,146,050 under the IFRS balance sheet.

-Table D.2 shows the difference between the value of insurance and intermediaries' receivable under the IFRS balance sheet and the Solvency II balance sheet.
-The difference between the two values is due to the fact that insurance and intermediaries' receivables under IFRS include future premiums which are not yet due in relation to written annual policies with a monthly premium collection.
-Under Solvency II, these future premiums are taken into consideration in the calculation of the Technical Provisions and hence these were excluded from insurance and intermediaries' receivables to avoid double counting.
+Table D.1 shows the difference between the value of insurance and intermediaries' receivable under the IFRS balance sheet and the Solvency II balance sheet.
+The difference between the two values is due to the fact that insurance and intermediaries' receivables under IFRS include: i) future premiums which are not yet due in relation to written annual policies with a monthly premium collection, and ii) amounts withheld by an insurer (policyholder of the Group's reinsurance inwards contract) to cover claims outstanding.
+Under Solvency II both future premiums and amounts withheld are taken into consideration in the calculation of the Technical Provisions and hence these were excluded from insurance and intermediaries' receivables to avoid double counting.